 In a first study, we compared the numerical accuracy of the full subtraction approach (Section 2.1.1) with the two direct methods: Venant (Section 2.1.3) and partial integration (Section 2.1.2).
-Figure 2 shows the RE(%) for the different source eccentricities for the two finest models tet503K of group 1 (left) and tet508K of group 2 (right) (see Figure 1 and Table 2) with regard to the full subtraction (top row), the Venant (middle row) and the partial integration approach (bottom row).
-The results were computed with
+Fig. 2 shows the RE(%) for the different source eccentricities for the two finest models tet503K of group 1 (left) and tet508K of group 2 (right) (see Fig. 1 and Table 2) with regard to the full subtraction (top row), the Venant (middle row) and the partial integration approach (bottom row).

 Fig. 2.
 RE(%) versus source eccentricity for the two most highly resolved models tet503K of group 1 (left) and tet508K of group 2 (right) using the full subtraction (top row), the Venant (middle row) and the partial integration (bottom row) potential approaches.
-The necessary ACCURACY in Algorithm 1 for the plateau-entry (36) of the AMG-CG is indicated for both source orientation scenarios.
+The necessary ACCURACY in Algorithm 1 for the plateau-entry (31) of the AMG-CG is indicated for both source orientation scenarios.
+Note that the y-axis is differently scaled.

-Values of maxRE(%), maxRDM(%) and maxMAG(%) accuracies for the full subtraction (Sub), the Venant (Ven) and the partial integration (PI) approach for all six tetrahedra models (see Figure 1 and Table 2) and both source orientation scenarios at the AMG-CG plateau-entry (36).
+Fig. 3. maxRE(%), maxRDM(%) and maxMAG(%) accuracies for the full subtraction, the Venant and the partial integration approach for all six tetrahedra models (see Fig. 1 and Table 2) and both tangential (left) and radial (right) source orientation scenarios at the AMG-CG plateau-entry (31).